What is clean eating? How to start eating clean? How to eat healthy? These are questions we’ve probably all asked ourselves at one point or another.

 I’m busy too, and trust me, I know exactly what it’s like to cook with multiple tiny kids wheezing around.
 The struggle is real.

-BUT to know exactly what goes into your food, to be in control of salt, fat and sugar, it’s always best to cook at home.
+BUT to know exactly what goes into your food it’s always best to cook at home.

 I know it’s not always possible and you want to go out and have a nice meal at a restaurant from time to time, too (and that’s TOTALLY OK!).